mjkillough/ross/README.md

 ## Install embedded GCC ARM toolchain

 Pre-compiled and source versions of this [are available](https://launchpad.net/gcc-arm-embedded/+download).
-Just download one (for your platform) and place it on your `PATH`.
+Just download one and place it on your `PATH`.

 # Develop / Run